tinstructor/RIOT/examples/interference/README.md

 2020-03-05 13:21:07,951 # PHY reconfigured to SUN-OFDM 863-870MHz O4 MCS2
 ```

 >**Note:** In similar fashion, a rising edge on PB1 and PB3 triggers a transmission and a PHY reconfiguration on the AT86RF215 2.4GHz interface.
-However, for PHY reconfigurations, you should really use the `physup` shell command.
+However, for PHY reconfigurations, you should really use the `physup` or `physup` shell command.

-Transmissions are defined as structs of type `if_tx_t` (containing the interface to send on, the destination MAC address, and the actual payload of the 802.15.4 DATA frame) By default, triggering a transmission on a certain interface (by applying a rising edge to the corresponding pin) causes a 120 byte long packet (with a payload containing consecutive numbers from 0 to 9 in periodic fashion) to be transmitted to the `22:68:31:23:9D:F1:96:37` MAC address (on said interface), which in our case is the MAC address of the *receiving node*.
+Transmissions are defined as structs of type `if_tx_t` (containing the interface to send on, the destination MAC address, and the actual payload of the 802.15.4 DATA frame) By default, triggering a transmission on a certain interface (by applying a rising edge to the corresponding pin) causes a 255 byte long packet (with a payload containing consecutive numbers from 0 to 9 in periodic fashion) to be transmitted to the `22:68:31:23:14:F4:D2:3B` MAC address (on said interface), which in our case is the MAC address of the *receiving node*.

 >**Note:** By *receiving node* we mean the node intended to receive the DATA transmission, not the node that's supposed to receive the interfering transmission.